-- I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) - I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
-(Core) - I.D.3.
+l.D.2.d) security and safety measures appropriate to the participating site; and, ^(Core) I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy. ^(Core) I.D.3.
 Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
-This must include access to electronic medical literature databases with full text capabilities.
-(Core) - I.D.4.
-The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program.
-(Core) - I.D.4.a) There must be adolescent, adult, and geriatric patients of all genders spanning a broad range of diagnoses to ensure that fellows achieve competence in the required patient care outcomes.
-(Core)

-- I.D.4.b) The spectrum of patients should include diverse socioeconomic, educational, and cultural backgrounds.
-(Detail) - I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
-It should be structured to optimize education for all learners present. - I.E.1.
-Fellows should contribute to the education of residents in core programs, if present.
-(Core) - I.E.2.
-The presence of other learners must not interfere with the appointed fellows' education.
-(Detail) - I.E.3.
-Fellows should collaborate with addiction medicine program fellows when present at the same institution/clinical site.
-(Detail)

-Background and Intent: The clinical learning environment has become increasingly complex and often includes care providers, students, and post-graduate residents and fellows from multiple disciplines.
+This must include access to electronic medical literature databases with full text capabilities. ^(Core) I.D.4.
+The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program. ^(Core) I.D.4.a) There must be patients of each sex with a variety of clinical problems, including critically-ill patients. ^(Core) I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
+It should be structured to optimize education for all learners present.
+I.E.1.
+Fellows should contribute to the education of residents in core programs, if present. ^(Core) I.E.2.
+The presence of other learners must not interfere with the appointed fellows' education. ^(Detail) and and Intent: The clinical learning environment has become increasingly and often includes care providers, students, and post-graduate residents and fellows from multiple disciplines.
 The presence of these practitioners and their learners enriches the learning environment.
 Programs have a responsibility to monitor the learning environment to ensure that fellows' education is not compromised by the presence of other providers and learners, and that fellows' education does not compromise core residents' education.